scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :class:`NeighbourhoodCleaningRule` is another "cleaning" algorithm.
-It removes samples from the majority class that are closest to the boundary with the minority :cite:`laurikkala2001improving`.
+It removes samples from the majority class that are the closest to the boundary they form with the samples of the minority class :cite:`laurikkala2001improving`.

-The :class:`NeighbourhoodCleaningRule` expands on the cleaning performed by :class:`EditedNearestNeighbours` by eliminating additional majority class samples if they are among the 3 closest neighbours of a sample from the minority class.
+The :class:`NeighbourhoodCleaningRule` expands on the cleaning performed by :class:`EditedNearestNeighbours` by eliminating additional majority class samples.

 The procedure for the :class:`NeighbourhoodCleaningRule` is as follows: